In the Aeroplane Over the Sea

-Contemporary reviews were mostly positive, but not laudatory.
-Over time however, the album developed a cult following, and Mangum struggled to cope with this newfound attention.
-He grew tired of performing and explaining his lyrics, and disappeared from the public eye.
-In the years since its release In the Aeroplane Over the Sea critical standing has risen tremendously, and has been described by music journalists as a landmark album for indie rock and as one of the best albums of the 1990s.
+Contemporary reviews were moderately positive; over time, however, the album developed a cult following.
+The band became more well known and started touring more, which negatively affected Mangum, whose mental health began to deteriorate.
+He eventually withdrew from touring, and Neutral Milk Hotel went on hiatus shortly after.
+In the years since its release, In the Aeroplane Over the Sea has been described by music journalists as both a landmark album for indie rock and as one of the best albums of the 1990s and its critical standing has risen considerably.

 Background

-Neutral Milk Hotel originated in Ruston, Louisiana, in the late 1980s, as one of the many home-recording projects of musician Jeff Mangum.
-The simple home recordings Mangum made with his friends Robert Schneider, Bill Doss, and Will Cullen Hart led to the formation of the Elephant 6 musical collective.
+Neutral Milk Hotel originated in Ruston, Louisiana, in the late 1980s, as a home-recording project of high school student Jeff Mangum.
+Initially called Milk, Mangum shared the recordings he created with his friends and fellow musicians Robert Schneider, Bill Doss, and Will Cullen Hart, and the four began producing music together.
+The group started branding their respective homemade cassette tapes with "The Elephant 6 Recording Co.", a then-imaginary record label which later grew into a loose musical collective.
 After graduating from high school, Mangum released the single "Everything Is" on Cher Doll Records under the alias Neutral Milk Hotel.
 The single's exposure convinced Mangum to record more music under this name.
 He moved to Denver and worked with Schneider to record the 1996 album On Avery Island.
-Although Schneider was interested in an expansive Beatlesque production, he aligned with Mangum's preference for a low-quality sound called lo-fi, admitting that "at first it was frustrating, but I came to enjoy it.
+Although Schneider was interested in what he described as "high-art Beatlesque production," he aligned with Mangum's preference for a low-quality sound called lo-fi, admitting that "at first it was frustrating, but I came to enjoy it.
 That's how I learned to produce, doing that record, because I totally had to let go of what I thought it should be like."

 After the release of On Avery Island, Mangum recruited three musicians to tour with: Julian Koster, Jeremy Barnes, and Scott Spillane.
-The North American tour in support of On Avery Island generated enough money to enable the quartet to move to Athens, Georgia, where a large group of Elephant 6 musicians were living.
-By the spring of 1997, Mangum had written and demoed nearly every song for In the Aeroplane Over the Sea.
-He shared the demos with his bandmates before they moved to Denver to record the album.
+The North American tour in support of On Avery Island generated enough money to enable the quartet to move to Athens, Georgia, which was considered a hub for alternative rock and new wave musicians.
+By mid-1997, Mangum had written and demoed nearly every song for In the Aeroplane Over the Sea.
+He shared the demos with his bandmates before they moved back to Denver, where Schneider's studio was located, to record the album.